MitchsGreer/Hangman/README.md

 Hangman game implemented in C. Great to look over if you are trying to learn C as it has a wide array of library use and is not a complex game.
 This game has been developed in Linux and has not been tested in a windows envirenment.

 ## To Build Hangman
+You just need to clone the this repository into a directory and run the `mk` file.
+This will compile the code using the cc compiler.

 At the moment the files are located by moving up from the home directory.
 There are some preloaded stats in the `Resource` folder. if you would like to use those you'll need to change the file paths in the `resource.h` file.
 To do this all you need to do is:

 1. Open the `resource.h` file with any text editer